 We have reached the point where no major web browser is static software due to short release cycles and automatic updates.
 Every 10-12 weeks, a new browser version for different users is released.
 The majority of them will be completely unaware that their browser is undergoing an update.

 Updates to browsers bring new features, quirks, and bugs.
 It is also worth noting that browser vendors have different seeding schedules for their updates.
-If you target multiple browsers, you will need to update and perform cross-browser testing every 10-12 weeks.
+If you target multiple browsers, you will need to update and perform cross browser testing every 10-12 weeks.

 While Chrome is one of the most popular browsers across regions, that doesn’t mean you shouldn’t test other browsers such as Firefox or Safari.
 Test your projects on as many browsers as possible, or at least on those most used by your target audiences.
-Tools such as HeadSpin which offer additional features such as automated testing and performance analysis and monitoring can help you start your cross-browser device testing journey too.
+Tools such as HeadSpin which offer additional features such as automated testing and performance analysis and monitoring can help you start your cross browser testing journey too.